History of Transnistria: Transnistrian War

+Despite the ceasefire agreement, Russia had continued to provide military, political and economic support to the PMR, thus enabling it not only to survive but to strengthen itself and acquire a certain amount of autonomy from Moldova.
+In the security zone controlled by the Russian military forces, the Transnistrian government continued to deploy its troops and to manufacture and sell weapons in breach of the agreement of 21 July 1992.
+In February 2003, the USA and the European Union imposed visa restrictions against the Transnistrian leadership.

+Although only 2,600 peacekeeping troops of the Russian 14th Army remain in the operational group, their presence has been used by Russia as an instrument of influence over the region.

+The agreement to withdraw all Russian forces was signed in 1994, but while the number of troops decreased, an immense stockpile of ammunition and equipment remained.
+The arsenal of the former 14th Army consists of 49,476 firearms, 805 artillery guns, 4,000 cars, and 655 units of various military equipment, which is enough to arm four rifle divisions.

+The OSCE is trying to facilitate a negotiated settlement and has had an observer mission in place for several years.
+The Russian army was still stationed in Moldovan territory in breach of the undertakings to withdraw them completely given by Russia at the OSCE summits in 1999 and 2001.

 The deadlock

 Aftermath of the war

 Despite the ceasefire agreement, Russia had continued to provide military, political and economic support to the PMR, thus enabling it not only to survive but to strengthen itself and acquire a certain amount of autonomy from Moldova.
 General Aleksandr Lebed, the commander of the Russian Operational Group (the former Russian 14th Army) since June 1992, who acted as a Transnistrian politician, said many times that his army was able to reach Bucharest in two hours.
 In the security zone controlled by the Russian military forces, the Transnistrian government continued to deploy its troops and to manufacture and sell weapons in breach of the agreement of 21 July 1992.
 In February 2003, the USA and the European Union imposed visa restrictions against the Transnistrian leadership.

-Although only 2,600 troops of the Russian 14th Army remain in the operational group, their presence has been used by Russia as an instrument of influence over the region.
+Only 2,600 peacekeeping troops of the Russian 14th Army remain in the operational group.

 The agreement to withdraw all Russian forces was signed in 1994, but while the number of troops decreased, an immense stockpile of ammunition and equipment remained.
 The arsenal of the former 14th Army consists of 49,476 firearms, 805 artillery guns, 4,000 cars, and 655 units of various military equipment, which is enough to arm four rifle divisions.

 The OSCE is trying to facilitate a negotiated settlement and has had an observer mission in place for several years.
-The Russian army was still stationed in Moldovan territory in breach of the undertakings to withdraw them completely given by Russia at the OSCE summits in 1999 and 2001.
+The Russian army was still stationed in Transnistrian territory in breach of the undertakings to withdraw them completely given by Russia at the OSCE summits in 1999 and 2001.